NAMI Indiana Mental Health &

 Youth Justice Impact *Our newest Justice Advocate Award category!

 This award recognizes a youth justice professional who has provided extraordinary advocacy, support, and/or services to court-involved youth with mental illness.
-Youth Justice professions include, but are not limited to:

 If you are interested in sponsoring the 2026 NAMI Indiana Mental Health & Criminal Justice Summit,